-Varicose veins and spider veins are one of the main reasons why many women hide their legs, and, although you can coexist with them, it is better to consult a specialist due to their progressive development.
+Varicose veins and spider veins are one of the main reasons why many women hide their legs, and, although you can coexist with them, it is better to consult a doctor due to their progressive development.
 Varicose veins affect the entire population, being somewhat more frequent in women than in men.
 The consultation of men is usually later, since the hairs on their legs tend to hide them for a while.
 They usually have several symptoms, but sometimes, you could have asymptomatic varicose veins.
 This is the reason why you should go periodically to the doctor and get checked.
 Do you want to know a little bit more about varicose veins and their symptoms?
 Then keep reading.

 Varicose Vein Consultation

 Varicose veins in the legs are a common circulatory disorder that consists of the malfunction of the venous system, which is formed by the alteration and/or loss of elasticity of the walls of the veins, which dilate or inflame irreversibly.
 These are forming a kind of purple, blue, red or green tangle under the skin, being more frequent in the back of the calves or the inner side of the legs.
 The cause is that they the valves inside the veins stop working.
 When these valves do not work properly, the blood does not normally migrate to the heart, accumulating in the veins of the legs and causing them to dilate.